 AAEC 6590-6590L Microeconomics: Theory with Applications I 4 hours

-AAEC 6620-6620L Quantitative Techniques in Agricultural Economics 4 hours
+AAEC 6620 Applied Econometrics 4 hours

 AAEC 8010 Seminar Program 1 hour

 AAEC 7000 Research 1-8 hours

-Elective or AAEC 6690 Trade 3 hours
+GRSC 7001 GradFIRST Seminar (if not taken in Fall) 1 hour

 Electives 3-8hours

 Courses in the remaining semesters will vary depending on the requirements in a particular M.S. program and the student's graduate advisory committee.
+All students who receive a departmental assistantship must be registered for 18 total credit hours every semester in which they are funded.
+Generally, this consists of classes and 2 to 6 research credit hours (AAEC 7000 and/or AAEC 7300).
 Table 1 lists the graduate courses offered by the department.